nmacri/twitter-bots-smw-2016/README.md

 ### Notebooks
 - [x] Setting Up a Twitter Bot in 5 Easy Steps
-- [ ] What's a Twitter bot Anyway?: An MVP Twitter bot that anyone can use
+- [ ] What's a Twitter bot anyway?: An MVP Twitter bot that anyone can use
 - [ ] What should your bot say?: Markov is just fancy name for autocomplete
 - [ ] Kanye autocompletes your social strategy: A simple rules-based markov bot for Socal Media Week.